SukkoPera/PsxNewLib/README.md

 ## Features
 Currently, PsxNewLib provides access to the status of all digital buttons, analog sticks (on DualShock and later controllers) and analog buttons (on DualShock 2 and later controllers).
 It also provides functions to enable and disable the analog sticks and buttons.

-It does NOT allow driving the vibration motors available on DualShock and later controllers.
-I'm not interested in this feature, but if you are, please open an Issue saying so.
-If many people ask, I will look into it.
+Since v0.4, it also allows driving the vibration motors available on DualShock and later controllers.

+It is compatible with a large number of different controller models, including the GunCon/G-Con light gun by Namco.
+Please [see below](#compatibility-list) for a list of which have been tested so far.

 ## Using the Library
 First of all, please note that this library depends on [greiman's DigitalIO library](https://github.com/greiman/DigitalIO), which you need to install as well.
 Unfortunately, the version that is available in the Library Manager has [a bug](https://github.com/greiman/DigitalIO/compare/1.0.0...master) that might cause an error during compilation.
 Because of this, I recommend not to install it through the Library Manager, but rather to get the master version and install it manually.
 You can also do that with [my fork](https://github.com/SukkoPera/DigitalIO), which supports a few more platforms.